devaru-ai/recreating-vllm-core/README.md

 - **KV Cache Manager:** Allocates and reuses transformer key-value memory blocks for fast attention computation.

-- **Synchronous Batched Decoding:** Runs all requests in lockstep, maximizing GPU utilization and throughput.
+- **Continuous Batching:** Schedules new requests into the active batch immediately after others finish, maximizing GPU utilization by maintaining a high, non-stop flow of work.

 # Results